adalcima/sensor-api/README.md

 - Use isort to order imports
 - Use flake8 for checking your code base against coding style

+This will help us to have a better standardized code

+## Desig updates
+- Added flask_sqlalchemy, separate db configurations, create models file.
+This helps us to better manage the DB.
+- Remove trailing forward slash.
+This is one of the rules to follow when designing API's, since it can add confusion.

+## Features to prioritize
+Here are some features or updates we can prioritize
+- Migrate the SQLite DB.
+I would suggest to PostgreSQL.
+- Start versioning the API (v1, v2, etc).
+- Separate configurations and logic.
+Start using ENV variables.
+- Use flask_migrate and leave it the task of creating / updating DB.
+- In case the project grows in functionality, add Blueprint to group that functionality.
+- Implement logging management, in order to have a view of the API behavior.
+- Add docker configs to facilitate collaboration and code execution.
+- Create CI/CD workflow.
+To use for example with Jenkins.
+- Add test coverage, to monitor the scope of our tests.

 ## Tasks
 Your task is to fork this repo and complete the following: